Jayg000e/Jayg000e/README.md

 | --- | --- |---: |
 |Computer Vision Researcher and Engineer |Intelligence Science and System Lab @SYSU| Sep 2020 – May 2022

-The pinned repositories showcase some of the projects that I completed during this period.

 ### Miscellaneous